20 Best Things to Do in Zion National Park

 Snow in Zion National Park is nothing short of spectacular, but it can severely limit your ability to explore the park.
 Specifically, roads like Kolob Terrace Road and Lava Point Road are only plowed to a certain point, and snow and ice on exposed trails—like The Chains leading up to Angels Landing—can often make hiking steep, exposed trails far too dangerous for most hikers.

-However, I would never let snowy conditions discourage visiting Zion National Park in the winter, because simple, lower-elevation trails that are accessible can be even more beautiful when the high-elevation peaks are covered in a blanket of snow!
+However, I would never let snowy winter conditions discourage a visit to Zion National Park because simple, lower-elevation trails, like the Watchman Trail, can be even more beautiful when the high-elevation peaks are covered under a blanket of snow!

 Spring

-By this, I mean that the uppermost elevations will likely hold snow through much of April, with conditions improving rapidly by early May before the warmest summer months.
+By this, I mean that the uppermost elevations often hold snow through mid-April, with conditions improving rapidly by early May before the warmest summer months.

-During this time, The Narrows will close when the Virgin River exceeds 150 CFS.
+During this time, The Narrows typically closes because the Virgin River exceeds the safety threshold of 150 CFS (4.25 m³/s).
 At the same time, all this melting snow creates waterfalls across Zion that are otherwise dry throughout most of the year.

 Fall